-The University of Bristol has its origins in the late 19th century and gained its Royal Charter in 1909.
-It is one of the most popular and successful universities in the UK, and was ranked within the top 30 universities in the world in the QS World University rankings 2013.
+University of Bristol has its origins in the late 19th century and gained its Royal Charter in 1909.
+It was ranked within the top ten universities in the UK and 61st in the world in the QS World University Rankings 2023.

-The University of Bristol is dedicated to academic achievement across a broad range of disciplines.
-It is made up of 25 academic schools, organised into six faculties: Arts; Engineering; Medical and Veterinary Sciences; Medicine and Dentistry; Science; and Social Sciences and Law.
-It has approximately 14,000 undergraduates and 6,000 postgraduate students from more than 100 countries.
-Eleven Bristol graduates and members of staff have been awarded Nobel Prizes.
+University of Bristol is dedicated to academic achievement across a broad range of disciplines.
+It is made up of 25 academic schools, organised into six faculties: Arts; Engineering; Health Sciences; Life Sciences; Science; and Social Sciences and Law.
+It has approximately 23,000 students from more than 120 countries.

 The University is also a major force in the economic, social and cultural life of Bristol and the region.
 It works hard to build effective links with the community and its industries, through high-quality research collaboration and productive knowledge exchange, the creation and support of new companies and enterprises, and the licensing of intellectual property.
 Engaging the public is a vital part of university life and an area in which staff and students are actively involved.